Will the Nuremberg Moot Court take place in 2023?

 - Geographical representation.

 Conflict or post-conflict countries shall be understood as countries experiencing or which have experienced serious violations of human rights and/or international humanitarian law.
-The organizers will assess this criterion based on the information provided in the motivation letter, and publicly available information (not applicable to the 2021 online competition).
+The organisers will assess this criterion based on the information provided in the motivation letter, and publicly available information.

-If a team has no coach, the funding will be given to three Team Members (not applicable to the 2021 online competition).
+If a team has no coach, the funding will be given to three team members.

 When will we be informed of the outcome of our application for funding?

-The selection of the teams that will receive funding will be conducted after the submission of the Written Memoranda.
-The selected teams will be informed at the same time as the results of the written phase (not applicable to the 2021 online competition).
+The selection of the teams that will receive funding will be conducted after the submission of the written memoranda.
+The selected teams will be informed at the same time as the results of the written phase.

 What are the language requirements for participating in the Nuremberg Moot Court?